Solutions for Swimmer's Ear in Venice

 It’s important to understand that doctors must responsibly evaluate each case individually.
 They can’t simply prescribe medication solely based on a patient’s request or a recommendation from another doctor without confirming that it’s suitable for the patient’s specific condition.

 Absolutely!
 As soon as you send in your request, it’s instantly received by the doctors who are on duty at that moment.
-It doesn’t matter if it’s late at night, early on a Sunday morning, or even on February 14th when Venice celebrates the Feast of Saint Mark—there’s always someone ready to help.
+It doesn’t matter if it’s late at night, early on a Sunday morning, or even on July 21st when Venice celebrates the Feast of the Redeemer—there’s always someone ready to help.
 When you get an appointment option, just remember that a real doctor has seen your request and is ready to assist you.

 You can message your physician with follow-up questions at no additional cost for up to 7 days after the video visit.